-If you need to know how to get rid of cockroaches then you are in the right place.
-Roaches have been around for 300 million years, so arming yourself with the right information can really be the difference between success, or failure.
+If you're looking for how to get rid of cockroaches then you're in the right place.
+These insects have been around for 300 million years, so arming yourself with the right information can be the difference between success, or failure.
 Save yourself from wasted time, money, and effort.
-Make this your last attempt and eliminate them for good.
-Check out the wealth of information and guides listed at the bottom to uncover exactly what you works.
+Read on to find out what works, and make this the last time.

 There are currently over 3,000 known species of roaches in the world.
-However, only four species are commonly known to be pests.
+However, only four cockroach species are commonly pests.
 They are:

 - The German cockroach (Blattella germanica), the most common.

 I've listed just the 4 most common, but they aren't the only ones.
 You may also be dealing with Palmetto Bugs (wood roaches).
 Even if you're dealing with a completely different species, the information here can be applied to any species of cockroach.
 The treatments and solutions you find here will work for all of them.

 Knowing exactly which type of cockroach you're dealing with will make your fight to against them so much easier.
 Different types have different preferences for foods and such.
 The more you about know what you're dealing with, the better your chances are at getting rid of them for good.

 The easiest way to tell determine the species you're dealing with is to catch a few of them.
 I recommend sticky traps (also known as monitor glue traps) like this Catchmaster Glue Trap/Monitor.
 These are simple traps commonly made of cardboard and strong adhesives that will keep them in place.

 Tip 1: To speed up the process of catching these pests for identification, add some small food crumbs in the middle of the trap.
 A little goes a long way, and it also forces the roach to step on the adhesive (because they won't be able to reach the food crumb otherwise.